nateKlaux/Naviga.Docs/Solicitor Concierge/configure_available_areas.md

 The goal of this guide is to show you how an **Available Area** (AA) works in SolCon.
 An **AA** is an area that a division can be delivered to.
 SolCon comes with all the US and Canada postal codes preconfigured, but you might want to limit or expand your delivery range to a different **AA**.

+Make sure you meet the following pre-requisites before starting the tutorial steps:

+* Have a least one billing product configured.
+Reach out to a Naviga Implementation Manager to do this.

 #### Manage your AAs

 In this section, you will learn how to create a new **AA** and delete or edit an existing **AA**.